JeffBoss625/peep-rpg/info/attack.md

     ... or the attack may be **deflected** by the underlying equipment, glancing off a titanium chestplate for example.
 Again, experience, strength, class and material play a role in chance and amount of deflection.

+6. Slashing and Piercing attacks that land and fail to penetrate armor are converted to crush attack damage on lower layers.
+For this reason, cushion under-armor can be effective.

+       A goblin thrusts his spear at a novice fighter.
+The spear knocks hard against his jack-of-plate doublet bruising him for 2 damage.

+       Details:

+        A goblin thrusts a spear at a novice fighter.
+The fighter could not move enough avoid the thrust he also fails to raise his light-weight wood/leather shield up to block.
+        The spear thrust strikes the fighter's jack-of-plate doublet.
+        The doublet does not deflect the blow.
+The spear rams into a metal plate in the doublet and does not penetrate the armor.
+60% of the thrust is absorbed by the doublet and 20% by the underlying quilted padding.
+The remaining force jams into the fighter's torso causing a nasty bruise (2 points)

+        The novice's doublet takes minor damage.